About the Program

 WHU's home, Vallendar, is located directly on the famed Rhine River, one of the most beautiful and ancient cultural landscapes in Europe.
 The program also includes cultural visits to give participants an opportunity to experience multiple dimensions of Europe; activities in previous years have included visits to historical sites, city tours, and Rhine River cruises.
 WHU is located less than an hour from both Frankfurt and Cologne, making it an excellent home base for travel in Europe before or after the program.
 More detailed information about the European Summer Institute can also be found on WHU's website.

 The WHU European Summer Institute is a three-credit hour summer course (KSB-749).
-The dates for the course are May 18 to May 30, 2014.
+The dates for the course are:

 - European Integration: The Single European Market of the EU and European Monetary Union